TinyLlama: An Open-Source Small Language Model: Pre-training

 \subsection{Pre-training data}

-Our main objective is to make the pre-training process effective and reproducible.
-We adopt a mixture of natural language data and code data to pre-train TinyLlama, sourcing natural language data from SlimPajama~\citep{cerebras2023slimpajama} and code data from Starcoderdata~\citep{li2023starcoder}.
-We adopt Llama's tokenizer~\citep{touvron2023llama} to process the data.
+We utilize a blend of natural language and code data to pre-train TinyLlama, drawing from two primary sources: SlimPajama~\citep{cerebras2023slimpajama} and the training data of StarCoder~\citep{li2023starcoder}.
+A detailed introduction to these two datasets is provided below.